React Elements

 In effect, React elements are merely descriptions of how actual DOM elements should look on the webpage, supplemented with the idea of props.
 There's little to almost no sense in going on and changing this description of an element in React.

-It's all upto React and the rendering engine being used (React DOM in our case) to be able to understand these descriptions and turn them into interactive trees of DOM nodes that work just as we are used to seeing.
+It's all upto React and the rendering engine being used (React DOM in our case) to be able to understand these descriptions and turn them into interactive trees of DOM nodes.

 Why are elements in React immutable?